Lord my God, I called to you for help, and you healed me. Psalm 30:2

 Team Hammond is a foster and adoptive family from Las Vegas, Nevada.
 We have adopted 6 small special needs children out of foster care over the past 8 years.
 Our family was featured on our local CBS affiliate during one of our adoptions.
 News link www.tinyurl.com/teamhammond1

 One of our super hero sons, Taylor, has been diagnosed with a rare form of leukemia.
 He is the bravest boy we know.
 He is currently hospitalized and receiving a mix of intensive inpatient and outpatient chemotherapy.
 We are grateful that he is under the care of one of the top Pediatric Hematologists/Oncologists in the nation.

 We have no doubt that he will beat this.
 He is a tough boy, but as sweet and genuine as only a child can be.
 He is in good spirits and loves all the well wishes he has received.
 He hates the pokes and pricks, but loves the popsicles and pudding.
 He enjoys watching SpongeBob, Wipeout & The Cosby Show.
-He is in Kindergarten and just received a card from his classmates that he looks at every day.
+He is currently homeschooled to limit his exposure to germs.